 Scott Pohl, owner of On Track Pro Shop, explains how matching the coverstock surface of the bowling ball to your style of play and the lane condition are key components to getting lined up and striking.

-Long Oil Patterns (42ft and up)
+Long Oil Patterns (42 Feet and Over)

 The typical go-to bowling ball coverstock for long oil patterns is dull.
 Duller surfaced bowling balls are known as strong or aggressive bowling balls.